motion/orbit/app/orbit-cli/README.md

 2. Its `package.json` has `"orbit"` section which has the following format:

+- `"id"` optional, lets you reserve a name in orbit app registry

 - `"title"` specifies application title

 - `"require"` specifies runtime requirements for the app, the following is